 - people with HIV-related infections or cancers

 Antiretroviral drugs are effective treatments for HIV.
-Organizations around the world recommend that everyone with HIV begins this type of therapy as soon as possible.
+Organizations worldwide recommend that everyone who tests positive for the virus begin antiretroviral therapy (ART) as soon as possible.

 ART can reduce the risk of HIV-related complications, stop the virus from progressing, and help prevent further transmission.
 It can also increase a person’s quality of life and life expectancy.

 People sometimes experience side effects with ART.
 Some of these should resolve after a few days or weeks of treatment.
 If they do not, a healthcare professional may need to prescribe different medications.

 Healthcare professionals can provide more information on ART and guidance on specific treatment options.